modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 	</tr>
 	</table>

-(Images credit: Fig 2.3b is taken from CC Wikimedia Commons.)
+(Images credit: Fig 2.3a is a drawing made by the authors and Fig 2.3b is taken from CC Wikimedia Commons.)
 </center>

 **Figure 2.3.** Schematic experimental setting (a) and a sample of results (b).
 The vertical bars indicate the approximated extent of the regions RP (Preparation), RT (Transformation) and RDM (Detection and Measurement).